henrikstengaard/bestwb-package/README.md

 ﻿# BestWB Package

-BestWB is an enhancement built for Amiga OS 3.1.4 by Gulliver.
+BestWB is an enhancement built for Amiga OS 3.2 and 3.1.4 by Gulliver.

 ## Description

-BestWB Package contains BestWB v1.2 created by Gulliver from EAB.
+BestWB Package contains BestWB v1.3 created by Gulliver from EAB.

 With permission from Gulliver it has been converted to a package for HstWB Installer.